-Meet Casey L. O’Connell, MD, associate professor of clinical medicine in the division of hematology at the USC Norris Comprehensive Cancer Center.
+Casey O’Connell, MD, is a hematologist at Keck Medicine of USC and an associate professor of clinical medicine in the division of hematology at the Keck School of Medicine of USC.

 Education is a key component of her philosophy of care.